 The equipment and facility have to be gluten-free certified for the product to be safe for people suffering from extreme allergies.

-What Does Oats Look Like?
+What Do Oats Look Like?

-At the time of harvest, the oats are still in their husks which is a protective layer of paper.
+While harvesting, the oats are still in their husks which is a protective layer of paper.
 Inside, the grains look like yellow-tan rice and have sharp ends.

 Oats that have been rolled have been flattened and formed small discs of an off-white color.
 The thickness of the oats is dependent on the kind of oats that you purchase, and instant oats are thinner.